AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How do I upgrade ECS resources?

-For information about how to upgrade ECS resources, see [t9642.md\#](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).
+For information about how to upgrade ECS resources, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).

 -   ECS instances, except those that use local storage, can have their CPU and memory resources scaled and their bandwidths upgraded while the instances are running.
 You can also downgrade the configurations of ECS instances.
 -   A maximum of 16 data disks can be attached to each ECS instance.
 You can extend a data disk but cannot shrink a data disk after it is extended.